1984 World Series: Background

+if it went beyond five games, end in the National League host park, being an even numbered year.
+But since Wrigley Field still did not have permanent lighting in 1984, MLB decided that, if the Cubs were to advance to the World Series, the American League host park would instead have the home field advantage for the series while the Cubs would host the middle three games.
+Those games were scheduled to be played over the weekend of October 12-14, if necessary, such that only one night game, scheduled for the 12th, would be lost.

 The 1984 World Series was a rematch between managers Sparky Anderson (Detroit) and Dick Williams (San Diego).
 The two had previously faced off in the 1972 World Series, with Anderson managing the Cincinnati Reds and Williams helming the victorious Oakland Athletics.
 The 1984 Series was Anderson's fifth overall as a manager—in addition to the 1972 Fall Classic, he had also managed the Reds during the 1970 World Series (which they lost to the Baltimore Orioles) and served as skipper during Cincinnati's back-to-back world championships in 1975 and 1976.
 Anderson's counterpart, Williams, was managing in his fourth World Series; he had headed the Boston Red Sox during the 1967 "Impossible Dream" season, when they won their first pennant in 21 years in a tight race over the Tigers, Minnesota Twins, and Chicago White Sox.
 After his Athletics won the 1972 World Series, Williams again led them to victory in the 1973 Series over the New York Mets.

 Prior to 1984, only three managers (Joe McCarthy, Al Dark and Yogi Berra) had won pennants in both leagues.
 Nobody had ever won World Series as a manager in both leagues, thus ensuring that the winning manager of the 1984 Series would be the first to do so.